cashshuffle/cashshuffle-web/TRANSLATION.md

       {{/ if }}
 ```
 ### Step 4: Build!
-That's really all you need to do.
 Rebuild the site with Grunt and the new language should be available on the site.
+Due to limitations of the current design, you will need to rebuild with grunt every time you make changes to a localization file.
 If you run any issues, the information below should help you troubleshoot.

 ## More Information